- Class: ENGL 797 — Feminist & Gender Critique in Critical Video Game Theory

 You’ve made it.
 You’re with Chloe.
 You’re both safe at the lighthouse.
 The Day After Tomorrow-sized tornado is heading for Arcadia Bay and….

 However…the final decision, I believe, has the potential to cheapen the game, if the decision-content is the basis on which the game’s success is based.
 Later, I will address why I do not think that this is true.
-However, logically, the power of decisions, the weight of consequences, the responsibility of dealing with your actions, personal connection: they were all reduced by not only the basic, two-outcome decision at the end (and its inevitability) but also the type of decision (for the sake of fewer words, let’s call it the Spock Logic).
+However, logically, the power of decisions, the weight of consequences, the responsibility of dealing with your actions, personal connection: they were all reduced by not only the basic, two-outcome decision at the end (and its inevitability) but also the type of decision (“few vs. the many” type conflict).

 “I shall be telling this with a sigh